jsilland/piezo/README.md

 Piezo
 =====

 Ever wished you could define, implement, deploy and access network services in Java?
-Ever wanted to do it in under 5 minutes?
+Well, that's already possible.
+Ever wished it took 5 minutes?
 With Piezo, it's a simple as:

 1. Define a service in the protocol buffer IDL syntax.
 2. Implement the generated Java interface.
 3. Surface the implementations over, e.g. a vanilla TCP socket.
 Need to make it available to outside users?
-Piezo ships with a JSON-RPC implementations over HTTP.
+Piezo ships with a JSON-RPC implementation over HTTP.
 4. Use it right away!
 Getting a client stub takes all of two lines of code.